3pm−4:30pm

 Speakers:

-Vivienne Chow (London Correspondent and Co-author, The Asia Pivot, Artnet)
+Vivienne Chow (London Correspondent and Co-founder, The Asia Pivot, Artnet News)

 Washida Meruro (Director, 21st Century Museum of Contemporary Art, Kanazawa / Associate Professor, Tokyo University of the Arts)